Map Projections in ArcGIS Pro

 The Earth exists in three-dimensions but, other than globes, most representations of the earth, such as printed maps or web maps, are two dimensional.
 A projection is a set of mathematical transformations used to represent the three-dimensional world in two dimensions.

-This tutorial introduces some basics on selecting projections, applying projections, and getting information about projections in ArcGIS Pro.
+This tutorial introduces changing and getting information about projections in ArcGIS Pro.